 She was talking without a trace of embarrassment.

 “And having the drawing-room re-papered.
 That was an event.
 It took us a week to choose the paper.
 Now Really Rich People who can have their rooms papered whenever they like!
 And the orange trees, you don’t know how we’ve nursed them all winter.
 If Miss Underwood could buy new ones when these died, why they’d be nothing.”

-He liked her voice, he liked the turn of her head, he liked her eyes – he had always liked her eyes.
+He liked her voice, the turn of her head and her eyes – he had always liked her eyes.

 “I do not like you at all,” he said inwardly -“oh, not at all.
 You shall not make me like you.”